kpoduska/PoduskaLab/content/pages/1about.md

 <p>

- Get a taste of what we do: watch this <a href="https://www.youtube.com/watch?v=leOXt4VeFt8">promotional video</a>.
+ Get a taste of what we do: you can watch this <a href="https://www.youtube.com/watch?v=leOXt4VeFt8">promotional video</a>.

  <p>